sfc-gh-aschneider/snowflake_fivetran_dbt/README.md

 The [Snowflake](/Snowflake) directory contains scripts to prepare a Snowflake database.

-The [Snowflake.md](Snowflake.md) file contains the alternate instructions to perform the tutorial tasks against Snowflake.
+[Snowflake.md](Snowflake.md) contains the alternate instructions to perform the tutorial tasks against Snowflake.

 ## dbt models for `jaffle_shop`